-Policy H3.3 - Expand Tenant Protections: this action would extend the measures found in AB1482 by requiring relocation payments to tenancy of less than one year, requiring right to return policies for tenants displaced by substantial renovations, and strengthening the enforcement penalty structure to further protect tenants.
+Policy H 3.3 - Expand Tenant Protections: this action would extend the measures found in AB1482 by requiring relocation payments to tenancy of less than one year, requiring right to return policies for tenants displaced by substantial renovations, and strengthening the enforcement penalty structure to further protect tenants.

-Policy H5.2.1: Add more city supported housing with affordability restrictions in moderate and high resource areas and areas of affluence.
+Policy H 5.2.1 - Add more City supported housing with affordability restrictions in moderate and high resource areas and areas of affluence.
 Affirmatively market the housing to households with disproportionate housing needs including persons with disabilities, farmworkers, single parents, and Hispanic households (e.g., Spanish and English, targeted to northeast neighborhoods).

-Policy H5.4.1: Establish tenant protections in local ordinance to extend measures of AB1482 related to relocation, documentation, and right to return policy in eviction cases of affordable housing or the displacement of residents and seek to increase the amount of affordable housing in disadvantaged communities
+Policy H 5.4.1 - Establish tenant protections in local ordinance to extend measures of AB1482 related to relocation, documentation, and right to return policy in eviction cases

-Policy H5.4.5: Ensure that future improvements in disadvantaged communities will not produce a net loss
+Policy H 5.4.5 - Ensure that future improvements in disadvantaged communities will not produce a net loss of affordable housing or the displacement of residents and seek to increase the amount of affordable housing in disadvantaged communities